|About OHP||How can I get involved?|

 LEMLA is established separate and distinct from the General Fund.
 The account is fully funded from amounts collected in state courts as monetary obligations in criminal actions.

-It is not a Medicaid program; however, health care providers who want to submit LEMLA claims must enroll with DMAP as a Medicaid provider so that we are able to pay the provider.
+It is not a Medicaid program; however, health care providers who want to submit LEMLA claims must enroll with OHA as a Medicaid provider so that we are able to pay the provider.

 |LEMLA||What does "injuries related to law enforcement activity" mean?|